 The Marketing 462 team knew it was going to need an engineer when it launched a plan to build a better rocket stove.
 They reached out to Matthew Mench, department head in mechanical, aerospace, and biomedical engineering, and Todd Reeves, director of Engineering Professional Practice, to find a student who fit the task.

-Enter aerospace engineering student Robert Nickels, who knows a thing or two about actual rockets.
+Enter aerospace engineering student Robert Nickel, who knows a thing or two about actual rockets.

 And what is a rocket stove, anyway?
 It’s a do-it-yourself design that many outdoor enthusiasts assemble in their backyards with welded scrap material.